-As I author this for a group of posts, I should note that I have had a real estate license for over 20 years.
-It's important knowing that the low-ball offer I describe below would in fact receive a $1,000,000 counter-offer.
+As I, Scott Roh, author this for a group of posts, I should note that I have had a real estate license for over 20 years.
+It’s important knowing that the low-ball offer I describe below would in fact receive a $1,000,000 counter-offer.
 I will not likely see it happen at any time in my next 20 years.
 Other examples and similarities though will definitely happen, as people are people.

 We had just put a new home listing up for sale, and had 11 appointments lined up for the Sellers.
-They chose to get away with their four children and left town for the showings and a Saturday open house.
+They chose to get away with their children and left town for the showings and a Saturday open house.
 They would be returning on Sunday to consider any offers that possibly came in.

 The market at that time was observing multiple offers by first and second-time home buyers, and some buyers had even started giving up because on their own principals they did not want to compete with other buyers.
 Homes were on the market for less than 90 days, and homes that had offers within the first week were selling for more than asking prices.
 On average, all home sales were coming in above 97% of eventual asking prices.

-The home had received varying feedback during the first days' showings.
-It ranged from no further interest, to 'maybe coming back for a 2nd look.'
-Showing feedback that took place the morning of the open house were not yet reported.
+The home had received varying feedback during the first days’ showings.
+Feedback ranged from no further interest, to ‘maybe coming back for a 2nd look.’
+Showing feedback for showings that that took place in the morning before the open house were not yet reported.
 I had been prepped by a (newer) agent that had shown the home on Friday that the parents, along with the Buyer, may be coming back during the open house.
 Sure enough, the parents came back for a second look, but without their son.
 I recognized their names when I greeted them.

 The open house